dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 6. A seed project to play with *DocFX*
 -------------------------
-Here is a seed project https://github.com/docascode/docfx-seed.
+Here is a seed project: https://github.com/docascode/docfx-seed.
 It contains

 1. A basic C# project under `src`.
 2. Several conceptual files under `articles`.